Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 Automatically discover services on the host where the agent was installed.

+    checkmk_agent_discover_max_parallel_tasks: 0

+When this parameter is greater then zero, then only the defined number of discovery tasks run at the same time in parallel.

     checkmk_agent_update: 'false'

 Register host for automatic updates.
 Make sure to have the server side prepared